mushorg/buttinsky/docs/source/development/guidelines.rst

 Indentation
 ------------
-* We are using 4 tab-spaces
+* We are using 4 spaces-tab
 * No one line conditionals

 Style